Avoid Car Accidents this Winter

 How most car accidents happen

-Almost on a daily basis that you drive to and from work, you may witness a fender-bender on the side of the road or nearly get hit yourself.
+Almost daily, you drive to and from work; you may witness a fender-bender on the side of the road or nearly get hit yourself.
 You ask yourself, why does this happen way too often?

 The reason accidents happen so frequently is because some behaviors and circumstances occur way too often.
 Below are some of the most common ways an auto accident in Utah could happen:

 Distracted driving is anything that takes your attention off the road.
-The most common is by the means of your phone whether that may be texting or doing anything on your phone when you’re behind the wheel.
+The most common is utilizing your phone, whether texting or doing anything on your phone when you’re driving.
 When you take your eyes off the road for a few seconds, you can travel the length of a football field or more without seeing where you’re going.
 Other forms of distracted driving include reading, putting on makeup, talking to other passengers, and eating.

-Ok, we all know that we’re supposed to follow the speed limit, but nearly all of us have gone too fast at some point.
+We’re supposed to follow the speed limit, but nearly all of us have gone too fast at some point.
 Some of us are in a hurry, and most of us are running late.
-However, speeding doesn’t actually get you there any faster and can cause a devastating accident.
+However, speeding doesn’t get you there any faster and can cause a devastating accident.
 There’s a difference between slamming into another car at 20 miles an hour and 45 miles an hour.

 Have you ever watched someone weave in and out of traffic and thought, “They are going to crash into somebody!”
 Reckless drivers make everyone else hold their steering wheel a lot tighter.
 These drivers dart from lane to lane, drive aggressively, cutting off other vehicles in traffic, and are often tailgating.
 They appear to be in a rush to get wherever they’re going, not comprehending that they are an accident just waiting to happen.

 When you tailgate, you don’t give yourself time to slow down or stop.
 When someone behind you tailgates, all you can imagine is the accident you’re about to be in if you ever have to slam on your brakes.